Stephen Arnold Music

 Stephen Arnold Music was awarded an Emmy for its compositions for Comcast in 2003.
-The company has also won PromaxBDA Awards, which honor excellence in local media, marketing and design.
+The company has also won Promax BDA Awards, which honor excellence in local media, marketing and design.

 In 2008, Stephen Arnold Music launched The Vault, a production music library.
 Music from The Vault has been used by Altitude Sports, Golf Channel, ESPN, Discovery Channel and National Geographic Global Networks.